Skip to main content

 This is supported by clear emerging evidence that young people are being disproportionately impacted through unemployment and a significant reduction in apprenticeship opportunities.
 World class careers guidance coupled with high impact support, linked to the local economy, is arguably now more critical than ever.
 The January 2021 Skills for Jobs White Paper further highlights that colleges have a key role in boosting productivity, strengthening communities, and supporting individuals.

-AoC is working with the Careers and Enterprise company to provide resources, webinars and information for the leaders, governors and careers guidance professionals in the FE sector to help support colleges in their careers guidance offer.
+AoC is working with the Careers and Enterprise Company to provide resources, webinars and information for the leaders, governors and careers guidance professionals in the FE sector to help support colleges in their careers guidance offer.

 Join the College Careers Community.
 CEC is encouraging colleagues within FE to join a virtual community to share best practice and resources to drive innovation in careers education.